ivanwang123/marching-cubes-v2/README.md

 npm run dev
 ```

-Run tailwind to edit the CSS
+Run tailwind to edit the CSS and styling

 ```sh
 npm run tailwind